 \subsection{Implementation details}

-We use a ResNet50-FPN~\cite{lin2017feature} as our 2D encoder backbone.
-Our 3D backbone consists of a four-scale encoder-decoder-based 3D CNN~\cite{murez2020atlas}.
-We use $M=5$ images as input, each with a resolution of $256\times 256$.
-Our architecture is flexible to accept a different $M$ during inference.
-During training, we consider a total of $2M$ views, which we separate into two sets, each containing $M$ views.
-We use one set to build the neural volume and the cameras of the other set to render the results, and vice versa.
+We use a ResNet50-FPN~\cite{lin2017feature} as the 2D encoder backbone and a four-scale encoder-decoder-based 3D CNN~\cite{murez2020atlas} as the 3D backbone.
+For input, we use $M$=$5$ views, each with a resolution of $256\times 256$, though our model can accept a different $M$ during inference.
+During training, we use $2M$ views, divided into two sets of $M$ views.
+One set is used to build the neural feature volume, while the other set's camera views are used to render the results, and vice versa.

 The 3D volume $\bm{F}_v$ contains $96 \times 96 \times 16$ voxels with a voxel size of $4cm$.
-We sample $128$ points on each ray for rendering.
-We render the features with a spatial dimension of $32 \times 32$. {The $I_{t\sigma}$ in \cref{eq:renderer} is the ground truth segmentation mask of the input image, we only use it for training.} The threshold applied to the density volume $\bm{V}_\sigma$ is set to be $0.2$ and we run the DBScan algorithm with its default parameters.
+We sample $128$ points per ray for rendering, and the rendered features ($\hat{\Phi}_t$) have a spatial dimension of $32 \times 32$ (\ie $h_f \times w_f$).
+The ground truth segmentation mask of the input image ($I_{t\sigma}$ in \cref{eq:renderer}) is only used during training.
+The threshold applied to the density volume $\bm{V}_\sigma$ is set to be $0.2$ and the DBScan algorithm is run with its default parameters.

 We resize the teacher's (DINOv2) features to the same spatial dimension for loss computation.
-These features are pre-computed for all scenes using publicly available weights, which are not updated during distillation.
-These DINOv2 features are then reduced to $d_f$=$128$ channel dimensions using PCA before distillation.
-We employ three sparse voxel attention blocks, and each applies 8-headed attention.
-The value of $k$ is chosen as $20$.
-The loss weights $\lambda_\sigma$, $\lambda_f$, and $\lambda_p$ are all set to $1$.
-We first pretrain the network with only the reconstruction loss for $50$ epochs.
-Then, we train the network end-to-end with both the reconstruction loss and the binary classification loss for another $50$ epochs.
-We maintain a batch size of $4$, and use the Adam optimizer with a learning rate $2\times10^{-5}$.
-Finally, the run-time of our method is $65$ms on a single A40 GPU for a typical scene with 5 views as input.
+These features are precomputed for all scenes using the publicly available weights, which are not updated during distillation.
+These DINOv2 features are then reduced to $d_f$=$128$ channel dimension using PCA before distillation.
+We employ three sparse voxel attention blocks, and each applies 8-headed attention with $k$=$20$.
+The network is first pretrained for $50$ epochs with only the reconstruction loss to build a reliable initialized 3D feature volume, then trained end-to-end with both the reconstruction and the binary classification losses for another $50$ epochs.
+The batch size is $4$, and we use the Adam optimizer with a learning rate $2\times10^{-5}$.
+The run-time of our method is $65$ms on a single A40 GPU for a typical scene with 5 views as input.